smithoss/gonymizer/README.md

         ./gonymizer -c config/staging-conf.json --load-file=s3://my-bucket-name.s3.us-west-2.amazonaws.com/db-dump-processed.sql load

-## Building Tests
+## Creating Tests
-Testing for gonymizer is different than expected for typical projects.
+Testing for Gonymizer is different than expected for typical projects.
 When adding a test to the project one will need to make sure the test is called from the `main_test.go` test harness file in the root directory of the project.

 All tests should be added to the `seqUnitTests` function in the proper position in the test sequence.
 This sequence